Doubly isogenous curves of genus two with a rational action of $D_6$: Unexpected sources for doubly isogenous curves

 \begin{remark} The field $L$ is the Hilbert class field of the imaginary quadratic field $\QQ(\sqrt{-29})$.
 In addition to being the splitting field over $\QQ$ of the set of polynomials $\{x^2-29,x^2+1,x^3 + x^2 +2\}$, the field $L$ can also be obtained as the splitting field over $\QQ$ of the single polynomial $x^{12} + 5 x^{10} - 6 x^8 + 29 x^6 - 6 x^4 + 5 x^2 + 1.$ \end{remark}

-Since $L/\QQ$ is a Galois extension of degree~$12$, loosely speaking about one rational prime out of twelve will split completely in~$L$, and for such a prime $p$ the reductions of $C_1$ and $C_2$ modulo $p$ will have all of their Weierstrass points rational over $\FF_p$ and will be doubly isogenous.
+Since $L/\QQ$ is a Galois extension of degree~$12$, the natural density of the rational primes that split completely in $L$ is $1/12$.
+For each such splitting prime $p$, the reductions of $C_1$ and $C_2$ modulo $p$ will have all of their Weierstrass points rational over $\FF_p$ and will be doubly isogenous.
 Thus, the reductions of the curves $C_1$ and $C_2$ will show up as a doubly isogenous pair over~$\FF_p$.
-In addition, the reductions will also have isogenous Pryms from the special triple covers.
+In addition, the reductions will also have isogenous Pryms from the intrinsic triple covers.

 The proof of the theorem specifies isogenies between the elliptic curves in Table~\ref{table:lambdas} for $C_1$ and those for~$C_2$.
-It also specifies isogenies between the elliptic curves appearing in the Pryms of the special triple covers of $C_1$ and elliptic curves in the corresponding Pryms for~$C_2$.
+It also specifies isogenies between the elliptic curves appearing in the Pryms of the intrinsic triple covers of $C_1$ and elliptic curves in the corresponding Pryms for~$C_2$.
 By checking how twisting $C_1$ and $C_2$ affects these elliptic curves, we see that the twists of the reductions of $C_1$ and $C_2$ modulo $p$ will also be doubly isogenous.
-Likewise, if $p\equiv 1 \bmod 3$, the special triple covers of the twists of the reductions will give rise to isogenous Pryms.
-However, if $p\equiv 2\bmod 3$, the Pryms of the special triple covers of the twists of the reductions will not be isogenous, unless one particular elliptic factor of the Prym has trace~$0$.
+Likewise, if $p\equiv 1 \bmod 3$, the intrinsic triple covers of the twists of the reductions will give rise to isogenous Pryms.
+However, if $p\equiv 2\bmod 3$, the Pryms of the intrinsic triple covers of the twists of the reductions will not be isogenous, unless one particular elliptic factor of the Prym has trace~$0$.

 Therefore, out of the $1024$ primes closest to $2^n$, we expect that $1024/12 = 85\frac{1}{3}$ will have two doubly isogenous pairs coming from the reductions of the extraordinary curves of Theorem~\ref{T:extraordinary}.
-Thus, the expected number of doubly isogenous pairs in a given row of Table~\ref{table:doubly} coming from the extraordinary curves is $170\frac{2}{3}.$ When we count how many of these doubly isogenous pairs also have isogenous Pryms from the special triple covers, we expect to find $(2/24)\cdot 1000$ from the primes that are $1\bmod 3$, and $(1/24)\cdot 1000$ from the primes that are $2\bmod 3$, for a total of $1000/8 = 125$.
+Thus, the expected number of doubly isogenous pairs in a given row of Table~\ref{table:doublyplus} coming from the extraordinary curves is $170\frac{2}{3}.$ When we count how many of these doubly isogenous pairs also have isogenous Pryms from the intrinsic triple covers, we expect to find $(2/24)\cdot 1024$ from the primes that are $1\bmod 3$, and $(1/24)\cdot 1024$ from the primes that are $2\bmod 3$, for a total of $1024/8 = 128$.